-- Click Tools on the Main menu of the application you are using and click Options.
+- Click Tools on the Main menu of the application you are using, and click Options.

 - 2. Click the Geoprocessing tab.

-- 3. Click the Environments button.
+- Click the Environments button.

-The Environment Settings dialog box appears.
+The Environment Settings dialog box is opened.

-- 4. Expand the contents of the section containing the environment settings you wish to alter. - 5.
+- Expand the contents of the section containing the environment settings you wish to alter. - 5.
 Set values for appropriate environment settings. - 6.
 Click OK.